o19s/elasticsearch-learning-to-rank/docs/index.rst

 Elasticsearch Learning to Rank: the documentation
 ==========================================================

-`Learning to Rank <http://opensourceconnections.com/blog/2017/02/24/what-is-learning-to-rank/>`_ uses machine learning to manipulate relevance ranking.
-The `Elasticsearch Learning to Rank plugin <http://github.com/o19s/elasticsearch-learning-to-rank>`_ (Elasticsearch LTR) enables you to train and use ranking models in your Elasticsearch search system.
+`Learning to Rank <http://opensourceconnections.com/blog/2017/02/24/what-is-learning-to-rank/>`_ applies machine learning to  relevance ranking.
+The `Elasticsearch Learning to Rank plugin <http://github.com/o19s/elasticsearch-learning-to-rank>`_ (Elasticsearch LTR) gives you tools to train and use ranking models in Elasticsearch.

 Get started
 -------------------------------

-- Just want to jump in?
-Go straight to the `demo <https://github.com/o19s/elasticsearch-learning-to-rank/tree/master/demo>`_.
+- Want a quickstart?
+Check out the `demo <https://github.com/o19s/elasticsearch-learning-to-rank/tree/master/demo>`_.
 - Brand new to learning to rank? head to :doc:`core-concepts`.
-- Familiar, but want to read the docs?
-Start with :doc:`fits-in`
+- Otherwise, start with :doc:`fits-in`

 HEEELP!